pp4rs/DEPRECATED-installation-guide/docs/textEditor.md

 ## Additional Packages for Atom

-One of the advantages of atom is that there are many *packages* that make your life easier, ranging from simple syntax highlighting to environments that can mimic a complete graphical user interface.
+One of the advantages of Atom is that there are many *packages* that make your life easier, ranging from simple syntax highlighting to environments that can mimic a complete graphical user interface.

 For this course, we will install the minimum number of packages necessary to make your coding life easier.

 ## Installing Additional Packages for Atom

-Atom's package manager is built in to the program itself and is relatively esay to interact with.
+Atom's package manager is built in to the program itself and is relatively easy to interact with.
-To access Atom's settings press `Ctrl + ,` on your keyboard then click on the `Install +` tab which is visible on the left hand side.
+To access Atom's settings press `Ctrl + ,` on your keyboard then click on the `Install` tab which is visible on the left hand side.

 On the Installation page there is a prompt where you can type in a package name and then press `Return` and Atom will search for that package for you and return results with similar names.
 When you find the package that you need, you click the blue 'Install' button and the package will be installed.